ethanny2/threejs-es6-webpack-barebones-boilerplate/README.md

 - **Warning** (1): ESLint prints warning to terminal if rule is broken
 - **Error** (2): ESLint creates an error and the program will not compile if this rule is broken

 In this configuration I set the rule "no-unused-vars" to 1, so it will warn if there are any unused variables but it will still allow my program to compile. "eslint linebreak-style" is a fix for Windows computers.
-Normally this eslint configuration will propagate an error everytime you hit the enter key on a computer running Windows because the enter key returns CRLF, whereas on UNIX environments hitting enter will just produce an LF character.
+Normally this eslint configuration will propagate an error every time you hit the enter key on a computer running Windows because the enter key returns CRLF, whereas on UNIX environments hitting enter will just produce an LF character.
 This line supresses that error on Windows.
 [Read More](https://github.com/diegohaz/arc/issues/171)

 ```
 ...